scala/docs.scala-lang/contribute/tools.md

 Typically, issues for these projects will be reported and kept in the github project issue tracker for that project rather than in the Scala project JIRA.
 Many of these projects have a <a href="https://gitter.im">gitter</a> channel (usually listed in the README or CONTRIBUTING documents) which is a great place to discuss proposed work before commencing.

+There are some projects in this section that are in [particular need](#projects-in-particular-need) so please check those out if you would like to help revive them.

 ### Broken Links?

 Stuff changes.
 Found a broken link or something that needs updating on this page?
 Please, consider [submitting a documentation pull request](./documentation.html#updating-scala-langorg) to fix it.